-We remember many phrases uttered by Franklin Roosevelt, including, “All we have to fear is fear itself” and “a day that will live in infamy.”
+We remember many phrases uttered by Franklin Roosevelt, such as, “The only thing we have to fear is fear itself,” and, “A date which will live in infamy.”
 Alas, most of us have forgotten the FDR pronouncement most relevant to our lives.

 More than 80 years later, that’s still the case.
 Yet in 2020, Social Security provided 21% of married retirees and 45% of unmarried beneficiaries with 90% or more of their monthly income.

-Our over-dependence on Social Security, which pays an average of just $1,180 per month, is largely the result of changes in employment benefits and society.
-Private sector pensions, once the cornerstone of retirement funding, have nearly disappeared, replaced by 401(k) and other savings programs that require us to largely self-fund our retirement and aggressively save towards that goal.
-Meanwhile, we are living longer, having children later in life and often supporting elderly parents—all in a volatile economy.
-These factors can play havoc with a couple’s retirement savings efforts.
+Our overdependence on Social Security, which pays an average of roughly $1,500 per month to retired workers, is largely the result of changes in employment benefits and society.
+Private-sector pensions, once the cornerstone of retirement funding, have nearly disappeared, replaced by 401(k) and other savings programs that require us to largely self-fund our retirement and aggressively save toward that goal.
+Meanwhile, we are living longer, having children later in life, and often supporting elderly parents—all in a volatile economy.

-If you are facing the prospect of relying on Social Security in retirement, there are steps you can take to make the most of that less-than-optimal situation, even if you are nearing retirement age.
+If you think you'll be living solely on Social Security in retirement, there are steps you can take to make the most of your benefits, even if you are nearing retirement age.

 Make sure that you work at least 35 years, even if that means pushing back your retirement.
 Social Security benefits are based on your 35 highest-earning working years.
-Work less than 35 years and the deficit years go into the calculation as goose eggs, which could significantly lower your monthly retirement benefit.
+Work fewer than 35 years and those years without an income go into the calculation as zeros, which could significantly lower your monthly retirement benefit.

-While you are working, maximize your income.
-If you’re at the top of the pay scale in your career job, think about taking a second job.
-Anything you do to boost your yearly income will pay off in the long run on your Social Security check.
-Want to check on how you are doing?
-You can get a detailed estimate on the Social Security Administration’s website.
+While you are working, consider ways to maximize your income.
+If you’re at the top of the pay scale in your career, think about taking a second job.
+Anything you do to boost your yearly income will pay off in your Social Security check.

 Choosing to take early distributions will reduce your monthly benefit amount for life.
-If you can, postpone tapping into your benefits until you are age 70.
+If you can, postpone tapping your benefits until age 70.
 This will get you what the Social Security Administration calls “delayed retirement credits.”
-Your benefits increase 8 percent each year you delay taking Social Security income until age 70.
+Your benefits increase 8% each year you delay taking Social Security income until age 70.
 Waiting until you hit 70 translates into about a third more income for life.

-To really stretch your Social Security benefits, consider moving to a less expensive area to reduce your retirement cost of living.
-This time-honored tradition helps explain the on-going migration of older Americans from places like New York and Massachusetts to Florida and North Carolina.
+To really stretch your Social Security benefits, consider moving to a less expensive area to reduce your cost of living in retirement.
+This time-honored tradition helps explain the ongoing migration of older Americans from places like New York and Massachusetts to Florida and North Carolina.

-There are any number of vibrant small cities where you can live a very full life and cover your largest costs— housing, food, et cetera —on what you and your spouse receive from Uncle Sam.
-You might even consider moving overseas to any one of the Central and South American countries that welcome American retirees with warmth, easy-going lifestyles, modern amenities and low costs of living.
+There are any number of vibrant small cities where you can live a full life and cover your largest costs—such as housing and food—on what you and your spouse receive from Uncle Sam.
+You might even consider moving overseas or to any one of the Central and South American countries that welcome American retirees with warmth, easy-going lifestyles, modern amenities, and low costs of living.
 Just make sure that the US will send social security payments to the country you move to.
 If they don't, you might have to move back to the US or find another SSA-approved country to call home.

-Ideally, Social Security should be just one revenue stream in your retirement income.
-Savings, a part-time job and even some rental income should also be in the mix.
-But life happens — sometimes with terrible timing.
-If things do go sideways, know that by employing these strategies you can still have a great post-career life, courtesy of the benefits you started earning back in high school as a waitress or gas pump jockey.
+Ideally, Social Security would be just one revenue stream in your retirement income.
+Savings and investments, a part-time job, and even some passive income such as rental earnings could also be in the mix.
+Life happens, sometimes with terrible timing.
+If things do go sideways, know that by employing these strategies, you can still have a great post-career life, courtesy of the benefits you've been earning since your very first job.